jump-dev/JuMP.jl/doc/nlp.rst

 However, the examples above are *not* a convenient way to access the NLP `standard-form <http://mathprogbasejl.readthedocs.org/en/latest/nlp.html>`_ representation of a JuMP model, because there is no direct way to access the vector of constraint upper and lower bounds.
 In this case, you should implement an ``AbstractMathProgSolver`` and corresponding ``AbstractMathProgModel`` type following the MathProgBase nonlinear interface, collecting the problem data through the ``MathProgBase.loadnonlinearproblem!`` `method <http://mathprogbasejl.readthedocs.org/en/latest/nlp.html#loadnonlinearproblem!>`_.
 This approach has the advantage of being nominally independent of JuMP itself in terms of problem format.
 You may use the ``buildInternalModel`` method to ask JuMP to populate the "solver" without calling ``optimize!``.

 ..
-[1] Gebremdhin et al., "Efficient Computation of Sparse Hessians Using Coloring and Automatic Differentiation", INFORMS Journal on Computing, 21(1), pp. 209-223, 2009.
+[1] Dunning, Huchette, and Lubin, "JuMP: A Modeling Language for Mathematical Optimization", `arXiv <http://arxiv.org/abs/1508.01982>`_.